iftekharchowdhury/DataCamp/README.md

 <li>Add another line of code to the Python script: print(7 + 10).</li>
 <li>Hit Submit Answer to execute the Python script and receive feedback.</li>

+<h2>Any Comments</h2>
+Something that Filip didn't mention in his videos is that you can add comments to your Python scripts.
+Comments are important to make sure that you and others can understand what your code is about.
+To add comments to your Python script, you can use the # tag.
+These comments are not run as Python code, so they will not influence your result.
+As an example, take the comment on the right, # Division; it is completely ignored during execution.

+## Python As A Calculator

+Python is perfectly suited to do basic calculations.
+Apart from addition, subtraction, multiplication and division, there is also support for more advanced operations such as:
+<li>Exponentiation: **.
+This operator raises the number to its left to the power of the number to its right.
+For example 4**2 will give 16.</li>

+<li>Modulo: %.
+This operator returns the remainder of the division of the number to the left by the number on its right.
+For example 18 % 7 equals 4.</li>
+<li>The code in the script on the right gives some examples.</li>

+## Suppose you have $100, which you can invest with a 10% return each year.
+After one year,
+## it's 100×1.1=110
+## 100×1.1=110
+## dollars, and after two years it's
+## 100×1.1×1.1=121
+## 100×1.1×1.1=121
+## .
+Add code on the right to calculate how much money you end up with after 7 years.

+## Variable Assignment
+## <li>In Python, a variable allows you to refer to a value with a name.
+To create a variable use =, like this example:</li>
+## <li>x = 5</li>
+## <li>You can now use the name of this variable, x, instead of the actual value, 5.</li>
+## <li>Remember, = in Python means assignment, it doesn't test equality!</li>

 </p>